To prevail in litigation, clients need exceptional representation both inside and outside the courtroom.

 Assisting clients with all facets of corporate criminal defense, government investigations, and internal investigations in areas as diverse as antitrust, securities fraud, RICO, FCPA, accounting irregularities, healthcare fraud, IP crimes, money laundering, and environmental crimes.

 Serving as counsel to policyholders as well as insurance industry clients, in insurance coverage and duty-to-indemnify claims; broker, employee benefit, and contractual disputes.

 Intellectual Property Enforcement, Clearance & Defense

-Representing clients in patent, trademark, copyright, brand rights, trade secret, Internet, and false advertising cases in federal courts and before agencies such as the USPTO and its appeal boards.
+Representing clients in patent, trademark, copyright, brand rights, trade secret, Internet, and false advertising cases in federal courts and before agencies such as the United States Patent and Trademark Office and its appeal boards (the PTAB and TTAB).